 What Is a Chargeback?

 A chargeback is a reversal of a payment transaction by the issuing bank or payment processor, usually due to the customer disputing the charge.
-Some chargebacks occur as a result of the business allowing a fraudulent payment transaction to go through.
-Companies are charged a fee for every chargeback, even for chargebacks that are reversed.
+Some chargebacks occur because the business allows a fraudulent payment transaction to go through.
+Companies are charged a fee for every chargeback, even for those that are reversed.
 If a business decides to contest a chargeback, they typically go through a lengthy dispute process.
 If the dispute process results in a favorable ruling for the customer, the business must repay the customer for the charge.

 What Is Chargeback Fraud?

-Chargeback fraud is where an individual purposefully disputes a legitimate payment transaction by going through the issuing bank or payment processor, resulting in a chargeback.
+Chargeback fraud is when an individual purposefully disputes a legitimate payment transaction through the issuing bank or payment processor, resulting in a chargeback.
 When people commit chargeback fraud, their primary goal is to get a refund while keeping the item(s).
 They will offer up an excuse for disputing a legitimate transaction.
 For example, they might say that they:

 The customer deliberately initiates a chargeback instead of contacting the business where they placed the purchase, essentially stealing items from the company via the chargeback process.